iammmiru/starter-hugo-academic/content/authors/admin/_index.md

 I develop models to understand stochastic systems where constituting elements move randomly with some global and/or local trends.
 I predict such systems' behaviors based on their statistical properties.

-Currently completing my PhD, I'm excited about applying my knowledge to real-world problems so that we can create new values.
+Currently completing my PhD, I'm excited about applying my knowledge to real-world problems so that we can create new values that are otherwise left unseen.

 {{< icon name="download" pack="fas" >}} Click {{< staticref "uploads/CV.pdf" "newtab" >}}here{{< /staticref >}} to learn more about me (CV).